KubaBoi/CheeseFramework/README.md

 ### 8.1 Cheese test modules

 There is list of classes which your test class file should contains.
-Everything will be clear in the end of [Testing](#8-testing) when you check [Test examples](#84-test-examples).
+Everything will be clear when you check [Test examples](#84-test-examples).

 ## UnitTest